-Cold surfaces such as uninsulated piping can generate condensate that could drip, causing a slippery surface that creates a risk of slipping, falling, and personal injury.
+Cold surfaces such as un-insulated piping can generate condensate that could drip, causing a slippery surface that creates a risk of slipping, falling, and personal injury.

 Be very careful when transporting the product.
+Failure to follow these directions will result in minor or moderate physical injury.

-- O Do not attempt to carry the product without assistance. - \bullet Some products use polypropylene bands for packaging. \bigcirc Do not use polypropylene bands to lift the unit. - Suspend the unit from the base at specified positions. - Support the unit at a minimum of four points to avoid slippage from rigging apparatus. - Failure to follow these directions may result in minor or moderate physical injury.
+- O Do not attempt to carry the product without assistance. - Some products use polypropylene bands for packaging.
+O Do not use polypropylene bands to lift the unit. - Suspend the unit from the base at specified positions. - Support the unit a minimum of four points to avoid slippage from rigging apparatus.